John Steer (merchant)

-John Steer (1824–1918) was an English-born merchant and political figure in Newfoundland.
-He represented Trinity Bay in the Newfoundland and Labrador House of Assembly from 1873 to 1878 as a Conservative.
+John Steer (October 9, 1824 – October 26, 1918) was an English-born merchant and politician in Newfoundland.
+As a Conservative supporter of Premier Frederick Carter, he represented Trinity Bay in the Newfoundland House of Assembly from 1873 to 1878.

+Business career and politics

-He was born in Torquay, Devon and came to Newfoundland as an infant.
-He first worked as a dry goods clerk.
+Steer was born in Torquay, Devon and came to Newfoundland in 1827.
+He first worked as a dry goods clerk for the mercantile firm Job Brothers.
 Steer married Amelia, the sister of Charles R. Ayre.
-He worked in partnership with his brother-in-law from 1844 to 1858 and then opened his own dry goods store.
+He worked in partnership with his brother-in-law from 1844 to 1858 before opening his own dry goods store called John Steer Ltd. Steer served in the House of Assembly for several years as a Conservative supporter of Premier Frederick Carter.
+His two sons, Charles Robert Steer and Francis Henry Steer, would eventually operate the family business alongside him.

-His son Francis Henry Steer later served in the Newfoundland legislative council.
+Steer died in St. John's on October 26, 1918.
+His son Francis would later serve in the Legislative Council of Newfoundland.